Beautiful Ingredient

 • ¼ cup chia seeds

-• 1 cup plant-based milk
+• 1 cup oat milk or other unsweetened plant milk

-• 1 banana sliced
+• 1 banana sliced, optional

 • 1 mango chopped

-• ½ lime cut into two wedges
+• ½ lime cut into two wedges, optional

 Instructions